spiral/docs/odm/basics.md

 +-----------------+-----------+----------+----------+-----------+----------------+
 ```

-> You can also check other inspector commands to receive list of every fillable or non hidded field in your models.
+> You can also check other inspector commands to receive a list of every fillable or non hidden field in your models.